goonerlagoon/Programming-Notes/README.md

 ## Clean Code: Rules of Thumb

 * Indentation: Stay consistent.
 If you start with 2 space indents, keep it consistent all throughout.
-Same for 4
+* Semicolons: Always add them.
+Period.
+* Line length:
+   - Try to break each line at around **80** characters.
+   - Also try to break after an **operator** or **comma**
+   - Then, there are a few ways to format continuation lines.
+For example:
+     * indent continuation lines by one level
+     * vertically align continuation lines with the first variable

+* Naming things:
+  - always use camelCase
+  - variables should be nouns or adjectives.
+Examples:
+    ```
+    const numberOfThings = 10;
+    const myName = "Thor";
+    const selected = true;
+    ```